maurer2/americat/slides/deck.md

 ## What is Svelte?

 * Reactive frontend framework
-* Component based
+* Fully component based
 * Doesn't use a VDOM implementation
+* Very fast with a tiny runtime
+* Tries to reuses and repurposes existing syntax
 * Heavily influenced by VueJS
-* Last major release in April 2019

 ---

 ## Features

 * Uses single file components
-* Components provide style encapsulation by default
+* Components provide style encapsulation
 * Support for PostCSS & SCSS
 * Can be used with Webpack, Rollup or Parcel
-* No runtime-environment necessary
-* Fast and low bundle size
 * Partial support for Pug
 * SSR via additional framework Sapper
-* Quite fast
+* Support for Storybook

 ---